 That is the whole arrangement.
 Maria keeps her $120, we earn $12 for the connection and the platform, and the client sees exactly where every dollar of their $132 goes.

-Anyone can search, free and anonymous.
-Every result is a working interpreter whose credentials were reviewed by SPI staff.
+Every record is a working interpreter whose credentials were reviewed by SPI staff.
+This is the register you join, and the company you would keep.

 Most directories let anyone write anything.
 On the registry, credentials are reviewed by SPI staff before a single badge appears, and the record keeps proving itself over time.